 Our Run Research Lab scientists collaborate globally to study the intricacies of running, examining everything from upper body rotation to ankle movements.
 These insights inform our gear design.
 We also gather extensive feedback from thousands of runners, while rigorous testing over hundreds of miles ensures that our gear meets their wants and needs.

-In shoemaking, a shoe last refers to a three-dimensional foot-shaped mould or form around which a shoe is constructed.
+In shoemaking, a shoe last refers to a three-dimensional foot-shaped mold or form around which a shoe is constructed.
 It serves as the foundation for shaping and building the shoe's upper, sole, and other components.
 The last determines the size, shape, fit, and overall comfort of the shoe.
 It acts as a representation of the human foot and is typically made of wood, plastic, or other durable materials.
 Shoe lasts are designed based on various factors, including foot measurements, intended use of the shoe, and the desired fit and style.

 The team who developed Brooks’ latest innovative shoe shares insights behind the biomechanics-driven process of building a new shoe from scratch.

 A shoe doesn’t just magically appear out of nowhere — it’s a product of meticulous planning, understanding of consumer needs, and creative design.
-We chatted with footwear product line manager Brittany Gleaton, footwear designer Jake Braghini, and footwear developer Josh Spratt to shed some light on the story of the all-new Ghost Max.
+We chatted with footwear product line manager Brittany Gleaton, footwear designer Jake Braghini, and footwear developer Josh Spratt to shed some light on the story of the all-new Ghost MAX.

 Brooks Running (BR): Can you share a little about your roles at Brooks?

 Brittany: As a product line manager, my main responsibilities include creating the product brief, collaborating with the design and development teams, managing the product line from concept to commercialization, and ensuring that the final product meets consumer needs and aligns with the brand’s vision.